Politicians often use the Bible to prove a point. Here’s the problem with that…

 As recorded in the Old Testament, God revealed His Law to ancient Israel.
 Comprised of commandments, statutes, judgments and precepts, God’s Law evidences His viewpoints on a wide range of civic, social, environmental and other issues.

 In revealing the Ten Commandments to the Israelites (Ex.
 20:1-17), God established that there is right and wrong behavior.
 He also explained there are penalties—swift punishment!—when one breaks His laws (Lev.
 26:14-39).
 All this would seem to align God’s views with traditional conservative ideas.

 On the other hand, God also explains that He is merciful and gracious (Psa.
 116:5).
 He promises to bless and care for those who heed Him (Deut.
 28:1-14).
 He also says that He watches over the poor, widows, orphans and foreigners among His people.
 This would seem to place Him strongly in the camp for the “social justice” Christians.

-In addition, God proclaims His love for all human beings and countries (John 3:16), going so far as to promise that one day all nations will be blessed (Gen. 26:4).
-His love and compassion extends so far that He promises to do away with all pain, sorrow and death (Rev. 21:4).
+In addition, God proclaims His love for all human beings and countries (John 3:16), going so far as to promise that, one day, all nations will be blessed (Gen. 26:4).
+His love and compassion extend so far that He promises to do away with all pain, sorrow and death (Rev. 21:4).